0xSpaceShard/nimbora-docs/docs/concepts/products/earn/01-strategy-sdai.md

 ![alt](/content/strategy_nsdai/strategy_nsdai_deposit_confirm.png)

-You can consult all of your recent deposits in the wallet section, your transaction should be here.
+You can consult all of your recent tarnsactions in the wallet section.
+Your transaction should be here.

 ![alt](/content/strategy_nsdai/strategy_nsdai_deposit_recent.png)